osmandapp/web/main/docs/user/plugins/ski-maps.md

 </Tabs>

->**NOTE**: Disabling the Skiing profile is also an option to consider, if the Winter and ski style gets disabled together with the profile.
+>**NOTE**: Disabling the Skiing profile can also be considered if Winter and Ski style are disabled along with the profile.